johnhues/aether-game-utils/README.md

 ## Windows Setup
 These commands are intended to be run with Windows Command Prompt and may not work with cygwin or other environments.

-Depending on your environment you may need to append the cmake directory to your path:
+Depending on your environment you may need to append your cmake directory to your path:
 ```
 SET PATH=%PATH%;C:\Program Files\CMake\bin;
 ```